mrbusche/backseatfan.com/_posts/2011-11-14-bob-costas-interviews-jerry-sandusky.md

 <div class="entry">
   <p>
-    Bob Costas interviewed Jerry Sandusky this evening on NBC News' &#8220;Rock Center&#8221; with his attorneys blessing and I have to say this interview couldn't have gone worse for Sandusky unless he admitted to the acts.
+    Bob Costas interviewed Jerry Sandusky this evening on NBC News' "Rock Center" with his attorneys blessing and I have to say this interview couldn't have gone worse for Sandusky unless he admitted to the acts.
   </p>

   <p>
-    At one point Costas asks Sandusky if he was a pedophile and Sandusky responds, &#8220;No&#8221;.
+    At one point Costas asks Sandusky if he was a pedophile and Sandusky responds, "No".
 However when asked if he was sexually attracted to young boys Sandusky took 16 seconds to say that no, he was not.
   </p>

   <p>